angelxuanchang/nlp-class/index.md

 * Proficiency in Python - Programming assignments will be in python (numpy and pytorch will be used).
 * Calculus and Linear Algebra (MATH 151, MATH 232/240) - You will need to be comfortable with taking multivariable derivatives
 * Basic Probability and Statistics (STAT 270)
-* Basic Machine Learning (CMPT 419/726) is strongly recommended
+* Basic Machine Learning (CMPT 410/726) is strongly recommended (Note: CMPT 410 was previously offered as CMPT 419 under the title "Machine Learning")

 There will be optional TA led tutorials that will help review these topics.